Polymer-based Parylene conformal coatings have been protecting critical components for nearly 50 years.

 As electronics shrink in size, it is increasingly critical that protective solutions be completely conformal and lightweight.
-In addition to adding weight to delicate components and devices, liquid coatings may not provide even coverage due to the effects of gravity during their application, which can result in gaps and voids within the coatings.
+Liquid coatings, in addition to adding weight to delicate components and devices, may not provide even coverage due to the effects of gravity during their application, which can result in gaps and voids within the coatings.

 The properties and benefits of Parylene conformal coatings make them an ideal solution for protecting a wide range of applications – from the harsh environments of oil rigs and space probes to protecting medical devices and waterproofing everyday consumer electronics.

 Consider how these attributes may be beneficial to your innovative technologies:

 Moisture protection: Electronics protected by SCS Parylenes have passed the requirements of IPX8, demonstrating their ability to provide waterproof protection to electronic components.